Due to the volume of applications received for the Cadet November intake, we are currently not accepting new applications. Please check back in 2026.

 Essential Competencies

-Communication: Ability to demonstrate effective listening, understanding, verbal and written communication skills with a goal of de-escalation or reaching a common ground.
+Communication: Ability to demonstrate effective listening, understanding, verbal, and written communication skills with a goal of de-escalation or reaching a common ground

-Inclusivity: Ability to recognize the value of diversity and the capability to relate and work effectively in culturally diverse situations.
+Inclusivity: Ability to recognize the value of diversity, and the capability to relate and work effectively in culturally diverse situations.

 Local Competencies

-Community Service Orientation: Desire to help or serve others and the ability to focus efforts on meeting individual and group needs
+Community Service Orientation: Desire to help or serve others, and the ability to focus efforts on meeting individual and group needs

 Work Organization: Ability to minimize errors and maintain high standards of quality by developing and maintaining effective systems for organizing work and information

-Cooperation: Ability to demonstrate collaborative/team-oriented behaviour such as input seeking and information sharing with colleagues, other emergency services, community resources, etc.
+Cooperation: Ability to demonstrate collaborative/team-oriented behaviour such as seeking input and sharing information with colleagues, other emergency services, community resources, etc.

 Commitment to Learning: Ability to maintain and enhance professional/technical knowledge and personal development by asking questions, taking courses, reading, networking with colleagues, specialists, and the community